fizt656/safar/README.md

 - Prompt you for your OpenRouter API key and Replicate API token
 - Configure the environment variables with your API keys

-After installation, follow the on-screen instructions to activate the virtual environment and launch Safar.
+After installation, follow the on-screen instructions to activate the virtual environment and launch Safar: Desert Reverie.

-### Running Safar
+### Running Safar: Desert Reverie

-After installation, run Safar using these commands:
+After installation, run Safar: Desert Reverie using these commands:

 - On macOS and Linux:
   ```